 As we do begin to welcome visitors back to Concord, tourism dollars will once again work to create jobs and improved quality of life in our community.
 Over the past several years, millions in state and local tax revenue from tourism dollars have gone to help fund things like regional parks, economic development, arts and culture, education, roads, public safety, education, affordable housing, workforce development and other community programs.
 Without these travel-generated tax revenues, each Concord residence would have to pay an average of $370 more in taxes each year to maintain the same level of public services*.

-Concord’s new Visitor Center, set to open this year, also promises to have a positive economic impact for the city through an enhanced downtown presence and more collaborative engagement with our many partners.
+Concord’s new Visitor Center, now open, also promises to have a positive economic impact for the city through an enhanced downtown presence and collaboration with our many partners.
 In time, the Visitor Center will also offer tourism ambassador classes, pop-up events, artisan goods, exclusive Concord merchandise, business development opportunities and meeting space rentals.
 It is important to note that Visit Concord and the Visitor Center are self-funded through the 3% TID assessment tax, paid entirely by hotel guests (not the hotels themselves.)

-*Tourism data provided by Dean Runyan and Associates, Concord, California Visitor Impacts study, 2014-2019.
+*Tourism data provided by Dean Runyan and Associates, Concord, California Visitor Impacts study, 2020.